simonmichael/hledger/MANUAL.markdown

-    hledger histogram                     # transactions per day, or other interval hledger add                           # add some new transactions to the ledger file hledger vty                           # curses ui, if installed with -fvty hledger web                           # web ui, if installed with -fweb or -fwebyesod hledger chart                         # make a balance chart, if installed with -fchart
+    hledger histogram                     # transactions per day, or other interval hledger add                           # add some new transactions to the ledger file hledger vty                           # curses ui, if installed with -fvty hledger web                           # web ui, if installed with -fweb or -fweb610 hledger chart                         # make a balance chart, if installed with -fchart

 You'll find more examples below.